sudonitish/student-attendence/README.md

 Add screenshots of the application UI here (optional).

 ## License

-This project is for educational purposes.
+This project is licensed under the Educational Community License, Version 2.0 (ECL-2.0).
+See the [LICENSE](./LICENSE) file for details.

+**Key points:**
+- Free for educational and non-commercial use only
+- Redistributions must retain the copyright and license
+- No warranty is provided

 ---
 Thank you for using the Student Attendance Management System!